Education & Skills

 What I’m Learning

 I don’t stop at what coursework requires.
-The portfolio you’re looking at was built because I wanted to understand how to present work properly.
-The D&D encounter planner I’m building exists because the available tools didn’t work the way I think.
+The portfolio you’re looking at was built because I wanted to understand how to present work properly, and it’s one of many side projects, most of which never left my own machine.
 I learn by building things I actually want to use.